GazeboHub/principia-oed-workspace/README.md

 There may be a more efficient approach than that, available for applications in circuit voltage, current, and resistance analysis.
-Though the _binary FSM_ methodology might not seem optimally efficient, in its iterative two-resistor model, however it could make for a useful exercise in program design and circuit modeling.
+Though the _binary FSM_ methodology might not seem optimally efficient, in its iterative two-resistor model, however it could makea for a useful exercise in program design and circuit modeling.